 PLEASE NOTE: The co-financing scheme for subsidy for low-literate parents in the Caribbean Netherlands is different from the one in the European Netherlands.

-These are the amounts for the Caribbean Netherlands:
+These were the amounts for the Netherlands (including the Caribbeans) in 2021:

 |Category||Total amount available in 2023||Min. amount per subsidy application||Max Amount per subsidy application||Max. amount per participant||Compensated up to|